-The new revolving credit facility provides for borrowings of up to \$1.3 billion with a \$250 million sublimit for the issuance of letters of credit and a \$100 million for swingline borrowings.
-The new revolving credit facility allows for a \$780 million sublimit for borrowings in U.S. Dollars, Euros, or Sterling, and a \$260 million sublimit for borrowings in those or one or more other approved non-U.S. currencies.
-The new revolving credit facility will be available to us and, if designated in the future, certain of our foreign subsidiaries.
+In November 2024, we amended our senior secured credit facility and entered into Amendment No. 12 (the "Amendment") to our Credit Agreement (as amended by Amendment No. 12, the "Amended Credit Agreement").
+The Amendment provides for, among other things, a new \$400.0 million revolving credit facility to be used for venue financing or other general corporate purposes, which resulted in a revolving credit facility with a total available borrowing capacity of up to \$1.7 billion including a \$250.0 million sublimit for the issuance of letters of credit and a \$100.0 million sublimit for swingline borrowings.
+The revolving credit facility allows for a \$780.0 million sublimit for borrowings in U.S. Dollars, Euros, or Sterling, and a \$260.0 million sublimit for borrowings in those or one or more other approved non-U.S. currencies.
+The revolving credit facility will be available to us and, if designated in the future, certain of our foreign subsidiaries.
 The Amended Credit Agreement provides for the right, subject to certain conditions, to increase the term B loan and revolving facilities by an amount not to exceed an amount equal to the sum of (x) \$1.625 billion, (y) the aggregate principal amount of voluntary prepayments of the term B loans and permanent reductions of the revolving credit facility commitments, in each case, other than from proceeds of long-term indebtedness, and (z) additional amounts so long as the senior secured leverage ratio, on a pro-forma basis after giving effect to such increase, is no greater than 4.50x.

 Our obligations under the Amended Credit Agreement will continue to be guaranteed by the majority of our direct and indirect domestic subsidiaries, subject to certain exceptions, and the obligations of the foreign subsidiary borrowers, if any, will be guaranteed by us, the majority of our direct and indirect domestic subsidiaries, and by certain of our wholly-owned foreign subsidiaries.
-The obligations under the Amended Credit Agreement and the guarantees will continue to be secured by a lien on substantially all of our tangible and intangible personal property and the domestic subsidiaries that are guarantors, and by a pledge of substantially all of the shares of stock, partnership interests and limited liability company interests of our direct and indirect domestic subsidiaries and, if there are any foreign borrowers, by certain of the assets of such foreign borrowers and certain foreign subsidiaries, subject to limited exceptions.
+The obligations under the Amended Credit Agreement and the guarantees will continue to be secured by a lien on substantially all of our tangible and intangible personal property and the domestic subsidiaries that are guarantors, and by a pledge of substantially all of the shares of stock, partnership interests and limited liability company interests of our direct and indirect domestic subsidiaries and 65% of each class of capital stock of any first-tier foreign subsidiaries and, if there are any foreign borrowers, by certain of the assets of such foreign borrowers and certain foreign subsidiaries, subject to limited exceptions.